Ringleader of NZ's largest meth factory Brownie Harding loses Court of Appeal challenge

 Harding changed his story throughout the court proceedings and disputed almost all of the Crown's evidence against him.

-Harding's case was part of the police's Organised and Financial Crime Agency of New Zealand (OFCANZ) investigation code-named Operation Easter, which was launched in mid-2014.
+Harding's case was part of the police's Organised and Financial Crime Agency of New Zealand (OFCANZ) investigation, code-named Operation Easter, which was launched in mid-2014.

 The operation was also the first police investigation in New Zealand to use a covert audio listening device inside an active meth lab.